 However, if the person you are looking after doesn't get one of these benefits, you may still be able to claim Carer's Credit.
 When you apply, fill in the Care Certificate part of the application form and ask a health or social care professional to sign it.
 Carer's Credit can also help with breaks in your caring role.
 You can claim Carer's Credit for any week within 12 weeks before the date you become entitled to Carer's Allowance or following the week you stop being entitled to Carer's Allowance.
 This is without meeting the 20-hour condition.
 This means you could have a break in caring for up to 12 weeks without losing your National Insurance contribution credit.

-Find out more at carersuk.org/carerscredit
+Find out more at carerscotland.org/carerscredit

 Support for young carers If you're looking after a family member or friend and are 18 or under, you may be eligible for some of the support listed below and you can ask for an assessment of your needs as a young carer (see p12).
-If you are over 16, you may be eligible for Carer's Allowance (see p27).
-Young Carer Grant This is a yearly payment of £326.65 in 2022 for young carers in Scotland.
+Young Carer Grant This is a yearly payment of £359.65 in 2023/24 for young carers in Scotland.
 To be able to get a Young Carer Grant, you must: - be 16, 17 or 18 years old - have been caring for one to three people who have a qualifying benefit for an average of 16 hours a week for at least the last 3 months - have not been receiving Carer's Allowance for providing this care.